First Step

 Storage Size

-Depending on the plan and whether storage is persistent or not, storage can be free or paid!
+Depending on the plan and whether storage is persistent, storage cost and retention can vary.

 Port Number